 Anyone who teaches or writes about business should have actually run a business, or at least worked in one.
 Makes sense, right?
 Would you study surgery with a professor who had never performed one?
 Or learn a language from a linguist who’s never spoken it?
 Or copy hamburger recipes from a lifelong vegetarian?

-I’ve ranted against inexperienced “experts” frequently, starting when I had to endure Ivory Tower zeroes in business school: classes taught by wonks so out of touch with reality, they’d struggle to sell fudge brownies to potheads.
+I’ve ranted against inexperienced “experts” frequently, starting when I had to endure classes taught by wonks so out of touch with reality, they’d struggle to sell fudge brownies to potheads.
 My MBA “Marketing Strategy” class was a running gag of ill-thought formulas that never added up.
-Now, I should credit that class for driving me to research and interview real business people, who confirmed that my professor was shoveling a load of elephant effluent.

-These days, whenever I miss business school (which is about as often as I miss the last Bush presidency), I gravitate to the Harvard Business Review blog.
-There you’ll find more posers than in the fashion spreads of Vogue magazine.
+These days, whenever I miss business school (which is about as often as I miss the last Bush presidency), I gravitate to the Harvard Business Review blog, where you’ll find more posers than in the fashion spreads of Vogue magazine.
 I’ve mocked HBR on a few occasions:

 - Business Journal Makeover: Enter The Harvard Obviousness Review